 If you’re near Monterey, I would suggest doing a day trip but if you have more days to spare and will be traveling from afar, 2 – 3 days or more would be great.
 There’s also a lot of RV camps to park at, should you wish to go that route.
 I believe the RV parking at Marina, CA goes for $100 a night.

-We usually also post a lot about what we ate, but let’s just say we save all the eating (and the calories) when we were at Santa Cruz so watch out for our Santa Cruz Getaway Guide.
+We usually also post a lot about what we ate, but let’s just say we save all the eating (and the calories) when we were at Santa Cruz, check our Santa Cruz Getaway Guide.

 For a detailed write-up & more pictures of our stops in our Monterey Weekend Getaway Guide.
 Check these articles for your future trip to the Central Coast of California.
 Plus, also visit our Travel Tips for more travel ideas: